If Trump Wins

 Like other alleged “scandals” involving the Thomases, this one is greatly exaggerated.

 ProPublica casts its reports in the worst possible light, frequently embellishing the facts.
-[1]For example, the report values the Indonesian cruise on Crow’s “superyacht” and transportation to and from it on Crow’s plane as a gift worth over $500,000–the total cost the Thomases … Continue reading However, there’s nothing illegal or nefarious about the interactions between Crow and the Thomases.
+[1]For example, the report values the Indonesian cruise on Crow’s “superyacht” and transportation to and from it on Crow’s plane as a gift worth over $500,000–the total cost the Thomases would … Continue reading However, there’s nothing illegal or nefarious about the interactions between Crow and the Thomases.
 To state the obvious, Supreme Court Justices, like everyone else, have the right to form friendships with whomever they please, including rich and politically active individuals.
 They are also free to accept generosity from their friends so long as they do not violate conflict of interest prohibitions.
 There is no indication of such violations here.
 Crow stated that he had no business before the Supreme Court, that the Thomases never requested any of his hospitality, that he never discussed court cases with Justice Thomas, and that neither he nor, to the best of his knowledge, anyone else present sought to influence the Justice on any legal or political issue.
 Nothing in the ProPublica reports contradicts these assertions.

 The only legal issue raised by the reports is compliance with financial disclosure requirements.
 As it turns out, just a single item described in the reports clearly required disclosure by Justice Thomas.
 That was the 2014 sale of his mother’s house to Crow.
 Reportedly, Justice Thomas will amend his filing to add this transaction.